 Quick Photo Tips:

-- If using a smartphone, don't use zoom, step closer to your subject.
+- If using a smartphone, try stepping closer to your subject instead of using zoom.

 - Make sure your lens is clean.